 In general, this program has only (M+Q) variables and M complementarity constraints with one linear constraint and one nonlinear constraint.
 The complementary constraints require that if an (IC) constraint is not active (binding), then its multiplier must be zero.
-If the particular (IC) constraint is active, then $\delta_i = 1$ and $\delta{-i} = 0$, for that particular action, and we solve the corresponding nonlinear program.
+If the particular (IC) constraint is active, then $\delta_i = 1$ and $\delta{-i} = 0$ , for that particular action, and we solve the corresponding nonlinear program.
 One advantage of this formulation is that it enables more flexibility in the choice of nonlinear programming solvers.
 This enables us to check the robustness of our solutions (by comparing solutions from different solvers such as KNITRO and SNOPT).

-4 Sample and Measurement Choices
+III.
+Sample and Measurement Choices A. Sample

-4.1 Sample

-Our sample consists of 16 firms in the Fortune 500 where there was no CEO turnover during the time period from 2000 to 2004.
-These selection criteria obviously reduce our ability to generalize our results.
-We impose these criteria because we use the four-year period from 2001 to 2004 to compare the model results to actual CEO compensation and assess the validity of our model.12 Despite our modest sample size, we believe that our sample is sufficient for providing insight into the use of stock options in CEO compensation contracts for individual companies.
+Our sample consists of 46 firms from the Fortune 500 where there was no CEO turnover during the time period from 2000 to 2004.
+A list of these companies and their ticker symbols are presented in Table I. These selection criteria obviously reduce our ability to generalize our results.
+We impose these criteria because we use the four-year period from 2001 to 2004 to compare the model results to actual CEO compensation and assess the validity of our model in Section V.B.
+Despite our modest sample size and the requirement for a constant CEO, we believe that our sample is sufficient for providing insight into the use of stock options in CEO compensation contracts for individual companies.

-The descriptive statistics for our sample are presented in Table 1 (Panel A).
-Since we are selecting firms from the Fortune 500, it is not surprising that the mean (median) firm has very large with a market capitalization of \$36,021 million (\$9,920 million).
+The descriptive statistics for our sample are presented in Table II (Panel A).
+Since we are selecting firms from the Fortune 500, it is not surprising that the mean (median) firm has very large with a market capitalization of \$53,794 million (\$12,871 million).
+In addition, this sample spans a variety of industrial and service sectors of the economy.

-4.2 Measurement of Model Parameters
+B. Measurement of Model Parameters

-We assume that agent's utility function can be characterized as a member of power class of functions, or $U(W + s) = \frac{1}{1-\delta}(W + s)^{1+\delta}$ for $\delta \ge 0$, where δ is the coefficient of relative risk aversion, W is the agent's pre-existing wealth, and s is the current period (or flow)
+We assume that agent's utility function can be characterized as a member of power class of functions, or $U(W + s) = \frac{1}{1-\delta}(W + s)^{1+\delta}$ for $\delta \ge 0$ , where $\delta$ is the coefficient of relative risk aversion, W is the agent's pre-existing wealth, and s is the current period (or flow) compensation.
+This utility function exhibits decreasing absolute and constant relative risk aversion (CRRA).
+This choice is supported by the prior empirical work by Friend and Blume (1975) and Litzenberger and Ronn (1986).
+We adopt the power utility rather than the more common (at least in analytical work) negative exponential utility (CARA) because we believe that managerial wealth is an important factor for understanding executive incentives.
+Friend and Blume (1975) estimate the risk aversion parameter for the power utility to be between two and three.
+Kocherlakota (1990) argues that this parameter is probably higher (perhaps in excess of ten), although Lucas (1994) suggests that the parameter should be around 2.5.
+Consistent with prior research, we set the coefficient of relative risk aversion to two in our primary analyses.

-12It is also necessary to use a sample much smaller than studies such as Dittmann and Maug (forthcoming) because the computational time required to solve our bi-level optimization is on the order of several hours per company.
+&lt;sup>13It is also necessary to use a sample much smaller than studies such as Dittmann and Maug (2007) because the computational time required to solve our bi-level optimization is on the order of several hours for each program for each company.